 A large part of Philip’s expertise and reputation is in relation to negotiating favourable settlements following a dispute with employers, whilst at the same time preserving amicability between the parties.
 It is, after all, in both parties interests to reach a resolution where possible.
-He has negotiated thousands of such settlements with employers throughout the UK with very high degrees of success, and has extensively advised on settlement agreements (formally known as compromise agreements), which is the document setting out the agreed terms.
+He has negotiated thousands of such settlements with employers throughout the UK with very high degrees of success, and has extensively advised on settlement agreements which is the document setting out the agreed terms.

 A no win-no fee basis of funding of your case will be considered, where this is your preference.